material-motion/material-motion/concepts/runtimes.md

 #### Transient Views

 A transient view is one whose lifetime is bound to a condition.
+The condition is evaluated at the end of an animation event and at the end of each gesture recognition event.

     class Transaction
-      function addTransientView(view, withCondition)
+      function addTransientView(view, withCondition: function)

-    transaction.setIntention(intention, withName: name, to: target)